 + Do you use flash?

-Typically, no I try not to.
+I prefer not to use flash, but do at nearly every birth for the delivery.
 If your birth space is dimly lit, that's part of your story.
 In order to photograph your birth, I will need some light.
 Even the nicest cameras out there can't photograph in complete darkness.
 I may turn on lamps or make an adjustment to the curtains so I can capture your birth without using flash.
 I will ask you before making changes to your birthing space.
 If flash is needed, please know that it is bounce flash and not direct flash.
 My goal is to document your birth with the best quality of photos possible while still respecting your birthing space.

 + How are payments handled?